brian93512/AI_books_search/README.md

 # AI_books_search
-this is a web service to find top review books and their key words from The-Book website
+This is a web service to find top review books and their key words from The-Book website.

 ## How It Works
 Epoch: a epoch is defined by a api call, every 4 seconds